 During 2020, the trust moved to a centrally managed contract for all energy supplies.
-This will phase in all schools over the next 3 years as existing contracts mature.
+This has been phased in to all schools as contracts mature.
 All schools will be moving to a renewable energy supplier which should directly impact on emissions by 2023.